 Insert headings to segment your copy

-To guide your readers who are scanning, add headings.
-Headings should contain key thoughts about the text and keywords (where possible).
+Remember that many readers scan looking to solve a question or problem so headings are your friend.
+Your headings should contain key thoughts about the text and keywords (where possible).
 And headings should give your readers clues as to where you going in the post.

 Break up long paragraphs

 Edit your paragraphs into manageable segments on the web.
 I have a client who calls them eye-segments: Just enough to read without getting lost in a sea of words.